Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Newbies should have no problem figuring out how to navigate the interface and start downloading.
 One nice benefit of RarBG is the community of users that doesn’t hesitate to leave feedback on the quality or lack thereof of particular feeds.

-The reason YTS.ag comes in at #3 on this list is probably easily guessed.
-There are almost no other file types besides movies.
-Looking for video games or software?
-You’d be better off with TPB or Rar.BG.
 Also be aware that things change fast in the torrent industry.
-The YTS.ag domain has been through at least a few different owners.
+The YTS.am domain has been through at least a few different owners.
 Meh… As long as we still gets our movies, we don’t care much.

 You know you’ve hit the big time as a torrent website when you find yourself banned from Google.
 Welcome to the top shelf, 1337X because Google now prevents your name from showing up in website searches.
 What else can we say about this up-and-comer?
 Quite a bit, actually.